vzuburlis/100-days-of-code/log.md

 ### Day 1: Jan 13, 2020

 **Today's Progress**: commited buffered input and output file to my java beginner guide and started with AWS and made bucket to store data.
+### Day 2: Jan 14, 2020

+**Today's Progress**: commited file reader and writer file to my java beginner guide and studied more about AWS, apart from this solved problem solving question on HackerRank.